alibaba/GraphScope/docs/flex/interactive/development/java/java_sdk.md

 }
 ```

-The procedure could not be invokded now, since currently interactive service has not been switched to the newly created `modern_graph`.
-We need to start the service on `modern_graph`.
+The procedure could not be invokded now, since currently interactive service has not been switched to the newly created `test_graph`.
+We need to start the service on `test_graph`.

 ### Start the query service on the new graph

 Although Interactive supports multiple graphs in terms of logic and storage, it can only serve on one graph at a time.
 This means that at any given moment, only one graph is available to provide query service.
-So we need to switch to the newly created `modern_graph` with following code.
+So we need to switch to the newly created `test_graph` with following code.

 ```java
 public class GettingStarted{